D50000/Command-Line-Interface-CheatSheet/Git.md

 git push <repository> <refspec>
 # example
 git push origin HEAD:refs/for/master
 # Create a new branch 'newBranch' at upstream and push/refs it from local.
+# ex1
 git push --set-upstream origin newBranch
+# ex2
+git push -u origin newBranch
 ```

 - Revert all change back to last commit